-For our zero-sum LQ stochastic differential game with non-Markovian regime switching, it is inevitable to encounter indefinite SREs (that is, the state or control weighting matrices may have zero or negative eigenvalues).
-Indefinite SREs also arise from stochastic LQ optimal control problems with random coefficients.
-The solvability issue for indefinite SREs is, in general, an extremely difficult long-standing problem.
-The existence and uniqueness results for indefinite SREs have been established in some special, yet important, cases, see \cite{Hu Zhou 2}, \cite{Qian Zhou}, \cite{Du} and the references therein.
-However we shall notice that the indefinite SREs arisen from zero-sum LQ games and those from optimal control problems are essentially different.
-This is because the goal of the two players in zero-sum games must take opposite directions, so the weighting matrices for their controls in general take opposite signs (thus indefinite).
-Whereas the players (if not unique) in a control problem often take the same direction (e.g., minimizing the quadratic cost functionals in LQ problems), and the weighting matrices in control problems are usually positive semi-definite to ensure the value function is lower bounded.
+To study zero-sum SLQD games within non-Markovian regime switching frameworks, it is inevitable to encounter indefinite SREs, where the state or control weighting matrices may possess zero and negative eigenvalues.
+Indefinite SREs are also prevalent in stochastic LQ optimal control problems with random coefficients.
+Generally, the solvability of indefinite SREs presents an exceptionally challenging and long-standing issue.
+Existence and/or uniqueness results for indefinite SREs have been established in some special, yet significant, cases, as documented in the works of Hu and Zhou \cite{Hu Zhou 2}, Qian and Zhou \cite{Qian Zhou}, Du \cite{Du}, Hu, Shi and Xu \cite{Xu AAP}, among others.

+However, it is crucial to recognize that the indefinite SREs arising from zero-sum SLQD games and those from optimal stochastic control problems are fundamentally different.
+This distinction stems from the fact that in zero-sum games, the objectives of the two players are inherently opposed, leading to control weighting matrices that generally exhibit opposite signs (thus being indefinite).
+In contrast, participants in a control problem, even if there are multiple, typically aim in the same direction (such as minimizing nonnegative quadratic cost functionals).
+Consequently, the weighting matrices in control problems are usually positive semi-definite to ensure that the value function is lower bounded.